databrickslabs/ucx/README.md

 [[back to top](#databricks-labs-ucx)]

-## [ADVANCED] Installing UCX on all workspaces within a Databricks account
+### Installing UCX on all workspaces within a Databricks account
 Setting the environment variable `UCX_FORCE_INSTALL` to 'account' will install UCX on all workspaces within a Databricks account.

 * `UCX_FORCE_INSTALL=account databricks labs install ucx`